cheesy-nacho/Cisco_Code_Upgrade/README.md

 		○ If new image present and boot var set then proceed with reload
 	• Wait for reload
 		○ Gather new facts
-	• Validation check if switch is running new image
                 ○ Write version result to file